ewels/rich-click/docs/documentation/introduction_to_click.md

 Options:
   -t, --times INTEGER  Number of times to print the greeting.
+                       [default: 1]
   --say-goodbye        After saying hello, say goodbye.
   --help               Show this message and exit.
 ```
 </div>

+Click is able to parse the new arguments and options, e.g. it knows that `--times [number]` maps to the function argument `times`.
-Note how in addition to parsing the new arguments and options passed in, Click also renders these in the help text.
+Additionally, Click also knows to render these new arguments in the help text.

 ### Groups